lyteword/chspurgeon-tod/volume-7/psalm-149.md

 **Verse 4.** (*first clause* ).
 The Lord's taking pleasure in his people is,

-1\.A wonderful evidence of his grace.
+1\.
+A wonderful evidence of his grace.

-2\.The highest honour they can desire.
+2\.
+The highest honour they can desire.

-3\.Their security for time and eternity.— *J.F.*
+3\.
+Their security for time and eternity.— *J. F.*

 **Verse 5.** *Saintly joy.*

-1\.The state to which God has lifted the saints: "glory", in contrast with sin, reproach, affliction.
+1\.
+The state to which God has lifted the saints: "glory", in contrast with sin, reproach, affliction.

-2\.The emotion which accordingly befits the saints: "be joyful."
+2\.
+The emotion which accordingly befits the saints: "be joyful."

-3\.The utterance of that emotion incumbent on the saints: "sing aloud."— *C.A.D.*
+3\.
+The utterance of that emotion incumbent on the saints: "sing aloud."— *C. A. D.*

 **Verse 5.** (*second clause* ).
 Let them praise God—

-1\.Upon their beds of *rest,* upon their *nightly* couch.
+1\.
+Upon their beds of *rest,* upon their *nightly* couch.

 a) Because of what God has done for them during the day.